fern-api/docs-starter/README.md

 npm install -g fern-api
 ```

-Now that the CLI is installed, generate docs:
+Generate docs:

 ```bash
 fern generate --docs
 ```

-You'll be asked to login.
-Enter `y` which will walk you through connecting your GitHub account.
+You'll be asked to login and connect your GitHub account.

-When the docs are generated, Fern automatically publishes them to the domain configured in `docs.yml`.
-After successfully generating docs, you'll see:
+Once the docs are generated, you'll see the URL your docs published to.
+For example:

 ```text
 ┌─